52 changes proposed to Criminal Procedure Code and Evidence Act

 The 52 proposals cut across three categories: Powers of investigations, court procedures as well as sentencing and other powers of the court.

-Under the first group, video recording of interviews (VRI) - first piloted in 2015 and long advocated for by lawyers - will allow law enforcement agencies to film witness statements.
+Under the first group, video recording of interviews (VRI) - which is something long advocated by lawyers - will allow law enforcement agencies to film witness statements.
 This will help the courts assess the interviewee’s demeanour and provide a more objective account of the interview.

 The initial phase for VRI will apply to suspects in rape offences as well as suspects with mental disabilities.
 In later stages, VRI of victims of sexual offences will be implemented in place of oral evidence, to reduce the trauma of repeatedly recounting an ordeal.